ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 appointed time to give it unto thee
 without asking.
 When th u dost write for his paper,
-never say unto him what thinkest thou
+never say unto h im what thinkest thou
-of my piec? for it may be that the
+of my piec?&quot; for it may be that the
 truth would off nd thee.
 It is not fit that thou shouldst ask
 him who is the author of an article, for